-- > Decision of the U.S. District Court for the District of Columbia in Micula v.
+- Decision of the U.S. District Court for the District of Columbia in Micula v.
 Romania - > Decision of the General Court of the European Union in Micula v.
-Romania - > Recent intra-EU cases arising from the ECT
+Romania - ➤ Recent intra-EU cases / issues arising in relation to the ECT, e.g., EU Advocate General Saugmandsgaard's Opinion in Joined Cases C-798/18 and C-799/18